 If you are interested in buying such a razor you may want to visit your local barber or even a knife shop.
 You will want to buy a better quality razor to be sure that it is made of a durable metal that will be easy to sharpen time after time.
 You will likely want to start with a straight edge razor kit that will include the razor and the strop at the very least, and in some cases may include some special soaps or shaving creams, oil for the razor blade, and more.
 Depending on the price of the straight razor kit, you will get more accessories.

-While using a straight razor does take some practice, once you have the hang of it you will find that it gives you the smoothest, closet shave imaginable and you may even find that it is a relaxing process that you look forward to each day.
+While using a straight razor does take some practice, once you have the hang of it you’ll find that it gives you the smoothest, closet shave imaginable and you may even find that it is a relaxing process that you look forward to each day.
 A lot of people find that razor burns and ingrown hairs are a thing of the past when they begin shaving in this manner, which are just a couple more of the benefits of shaving in this way.

 People who shave every day often complain about not getting close enough while shaving, which results in them having a significant amount of stubble by the end of the day.
 A close shave that lasts longer is something that most people are interested in when they first consider using straight razors and they don’t know of all of the other benefits that come along with the purchase.